 1. To Avoid Private Mortgage Insurance.

 Most banks require Private Mortgage Insurance (PMI) for homebuyers who obtain loans less than 20% of the sale, to safeguard the lenders.
 This insurance doesn’t add up to that much per month, but it’s still an expense I’d rather not pay.
 For example, if you have a $100 insurance payment each month, over the course of a 30-year mortgage, that is $36,000 to pay the bank just for borrowing money!
-(Although, I have read that you can request to get this lowered after a few years of paying back your mortgage, but still.
-It’s a lot of money.)
+Although, I have read that you can request to get this lowered after a few years of paying back your mortgage, but still.
+It’s a lot of money.
+You can consult a home loan broker to know more about mortgage and other home loans.

 2. To Lower Our Monthly Payments.